Mary Berry Celery Soup

 How To Reheat Celery Soup?

-• In The Oven: Set a low oven temperature (around 325°F or 160°C) leftovers celery soup should be poured into an oven-safe dish heat for about 5 minutes.
+• Oven: Set a low oven temperature (around 325°F or 160°C).
+The celery soup should be poured into an oven-safe dish, covered with aluminum foil, and heated.
+Heat for about 15–20 minutes, or until hot throughout.

-• In The Stovetop: Transfer leftovers celery soup to a saucepan and heat over medium-low heat for 4 minutes.
+• Stovetop: Transfer the celery soup to a saucepan and heat over medium-low heat for 4 minutes, stirring occasionally or until it reaches the desired temperature.

 FAQ’S